-Herbs have a long and storied history in various food cultures around the world—indeed, what would Italian cuisine be without basil and rosemary, or Mexican food without the grassy tang of cilantro?
-Cuisines are profoundly impacted by the herbs common to the region.
+Herbs have a long and storied history in various food cultures around the world.
+What would Italian cuisine be without basil and rosemary, or Mexican food without the grassy tang of cilantro?
+Each cuisine is profoundly impacted by the herbs common to the region.

 Dried Herbs for Fresh